 In the past, this was caused by teens generally staying up too late and waking too early for the needs of their bodies.
-But these figures were calculated BEFORE the prevalence of cell phones.
+But these figures were calculated BEFORE the prevalence of smart phones.

 According to research, teen bodies need nine hours and fifteen minutes of sleep per night.
-Prior to the advent of cell phones as bedmates, teens were getting an average of only seven hours of sleep per night.
+Prior to the advent of smart phones as bedmates, teens were getting an average of only seven hours of sleep per night.
 Now the numbers are far lower.